wassname/scrape_r_rational/data/cache2/2xgxy0.md

 ### Comments:

-> **u/Chronophilia** [+1]  *sci-fi ≠ futurology**
+> **u/Chronophilia** [+1]  *sci-fi ≠ futurology* (a day later)
 >
 > I don't really have a sense of where this is going.
 I can tell the story's building up to a climax, but I don't think I understand the stakes.
 Why is it this moment that's important, giving a book to a young Turing?
 Other than "we're from the future, causality says the attack is now", why do they intervene at this moment and not, say, during Erica's parents' first date?
+>
 > Is Erica expected to a galaxy-spanning AI on her own, with nothing but her precognitive (paracognitive?) abilities to lean on?
 Seeing the future is powerful, but it's not a weapon, and nor is the Termizion - short of jumping to a universe where the Antibody is already defeated, I don't see how she can win this.
 Does that count?
 I don't think that counts.
->

 ---